-AWS Application Load Balances (ALB)

-Offers additional DDoS protection with Advanced Shield

-AWS Web Application Firewall (WAF)

-Blocks traffic before it even reaches the service
+- AWS Application Load Balances (ALB) - o Offers additional DDoS protection with Advanced Shield - AWS Web Application Firewall (WAF) - o Blocks traffic before it even reaches the service

-To offload future security upgrades, Okta now runs AWS Application Load Balancers (ALB) in front of our product.
+To offload future security upgrades, Okta runs AWS Application Load Balancers (ALB) and AWS Global Accelerator (AGA) in front of our product.
 In addition to moving this security patching concern to our vendor, we picked up additional security and DDoS protection by using AWS Web Application Firewall and AWS Advanced Shield, which require ALBs to function.
-Moving our edge to our vendor also provides cost savings as some forms of abuse can now be blocked before ever reaching our servers.
+Moving our edge to our vendor also provides the added benefit of blocking forms of abuse before ever reaching our servers.